pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/RTC.md

 #####<class><i>class</i> machine.RTC(id=0, ...)</class>

 Create an RTC object.
-See init for parameters of initialisation.:
+See init for parameters of initialisation.

 ```python
 # id of the RTC may be set if multiple are connected.
 Defaults to id = 0.